SAP-samples/event-driven-integrations-codejam/exercises/02-cloud-events/README.md

 #### Extension Context Attributes
 A CloudEvent message may also include additional context attributes, which are not defined as part of the specification.
 These additional attributes are known as "extension attributes" and can be used by the producer systems to include additional metadata to an event, similar to how we can use HTTP custom headers.

+👉 Check out the events available for the [SAP Digital Vehicle Hub](https://hub.sap.com/event/SAPDigitalVehicleHubBusinessEvents_SAPDigitalVehicleHubBusinessEvents/resource) in the SAP Business Accelerator Hub.

-For example, in the [SAP Digital Vehicle Hub Business Events package](https://hub.sap.com/event/SAPDigitalVehicleHubBusinessEvents_SAPDigitalVehicleHubBusinessEvents), we can see that the event raised when a vehicle changes - `sap.dmo.dvh.Vehicle.Changed.v1`, contains the extension context attribute `sappassport`, which is an SAP specific tracing identifier.
+For example, in the [SAP Digital Vehicle Hub Business Events package](https://hub.sap.com/event/SAPDigitalVehicleHubBusinessEvents_SAPDigitalVehicleHubBusinessEvents), we can see that the event is raised when a vehicle changes - `sap.dmo.dvh.Vehicle.Changed.v1`, contains the extension context attribute `sappassport`, which is an SAP-specific tracing identifier.

 ```json
 {